AmilaWeerasinghe/amilaweerasinghe.github.io/README.md

-The project is under migration to react
+The site migrated to react in 2024 November.
-Check for react-migration branch